KatarzynaInData/Laboratory-Workload-Turnaround-Time-Analysis-SQL-/README.md

 • Conditional Logic: CASE WHEN for flagging delayed orders and status classification.

 📈 Key Insights
 • Pareto Concentration (44/80): Analysis shows that 11 out of 25 tests (44%) generate nearly 80% (78.22%) of the total volume.
 The "Big Three" (Morphology, CRP, Electrolytes) alone account for 48.22% of the workload.
 • Routine Test Stability: High-volume routine tests (Morphology, Glucose) are highly efficient, with deviations from the median as low as +0.4 to +0.6 minutes.
-• CRP as a Primary Bottleneck: Despite its high volume, CRP consistently exceeds the target median by 18 minutes, identifying it as a priority area for technical audit.
+• CRP as a Primary Bottleneck (Dilution Impact): Despite being one of the "Big Three" high-volume tests, CRP consistently exceeds its target median (30 min) by 18.0 minutes.
+Detailed diagnostics from Module 4 reveal that this delay is primarily driven by the necessity for sample dilutions (DIL).
+This occurs when analyte concentrations exceed the analyzer's linear measurement range—a common occurrence in inflammatory states—requiring additional manual or automated steps that extend the total processing time.
 • STAT Prioritization Efficiency: Life-saving tests like Blood Gas Analysis (Gazometria) consistently achieve times below the target median (-1.1 min), confirming that prioritization protocols for Emergency and ICU departments function correctly even during high-load periods.

 🏁 Conclusion
 This project demonstrates that laboratory delays are often localized and technical rather than systemic.
-By identifying specific bottlenecks (e.g., CRP repetitions), the analysis provides actionable data for laboratory management to optimize workflow independently of clinical judgment.
+By identifying specific bottlenecks—such as CRP delays caused by necessary sample dilutions (DIL) due to high analyte concentrations—the analysis provides actionable data for laboratory management.
+These insights allow for targeted operational improvements, such as optimizing dilution protocols or upgrading analyzer capacity for high-volume tests, to enhance workflow efficiency independently of clinical judgment.
+Ultimately, this audit proves that data-driven monitoring can successfully isolate procedural hurdles from routine stability